oceantume/quebec-vaxicode-tracker/README.md

 ## 📗 What's trust-vaxicode.json?

 The [trust-vaxicode.json](https://github.com/oceantume/quebec-vaxicode-tracker/blob/vaxi/trust-vaxicode.json) file is also publicly hosted on the Web and used by the VaxiCode application.
 It contains a list of trusted identities and their associated public keys that are valid to verify signed QR codes.
-For example, it contains the public keys used to verify that a QR code was emitted by the government of Quebec.
-It also contains many keys from many entities across the world who are part of the [CommonTrust Network](https://www.commontrustnetwork.org/) registry.
+This includes the entities that are part of the [CommonTrust Network](https://www.commontrustnetwork.org/) registry (the government of Quebec is part of that network).

 Code formatting is done on the file when it's retrieved to make it more readable and the timestamp field `d` is automatically stripped out.

 ## ⚖ Legal stuff

-This repository was not meant with bad intentions.
+This repository was not made with bad intent.
 It simply contains a copy of the publicly hosted file so that the change history can easily be navigated.
 This gives absolutely no useful information for counterfeiting vaccine proofs because it should simply be a coded representation of the latest accepted vaccination status along with public keys which can't be used to sign vaccine proofs.

 I am in no way associated with the Government of Quebec or the people who make VaxiCode.
 This is my own personal effort and has nothing to do with the company I work for either.